AlejandroCampayo/guide-bot/README.md

 ## References

-This project was carried out following the steps provided by [README.md](https://github.com/jordi-petit/ap2-guidebot/blob/master/README.md).
+This project was carried out following the steps provided [here](https://github.com/jordi-petit/ap2-guidebot/blob/master/README.md).
 The document was authored by Jordi Petit and Jordi Cortadella, professors at the Polytechnic University of Catalonia.